Team-Topaz/Cookbook/Desserts/Blackberry Crisp.md

 Blackberry Crisp
 =======================================
-You can swap out the fruit for whatever you've got - just
+You can swap out the fruit for whatever you've got.

 Ingredients, Topping
 -----------